reigenatk/rpg-game/README.md

 # Technologies
 This is made in Unity,
-though I did consider using GameMaker Studio or Godot.
+though I did consider using GameMaker Studio or Godot (and even RPGMaker).
 But ultimately, I decided to stick to what I'm familiar with.
 This is still in very rough development, I'd say it's like 20% done right now, and I don't even know if I'll finish it.
 I really want to, but sometimes motivation is getting at me.